 I have the deck separated by ones she knows, ones we’re working on, and ones we haven’t started yet.

 When she says the names of the animals, we make silly sounds together and pretend to be the animals.
 It’s a way to make using flashcards more fun for her, and she often asks to say her animals.

 KiwiCo STEAM Boxes

 KiwiCo is a company that encourages kids to fall in love with science, technology, engineering, art, and math.
 With a subscription, you get a crate shipped to your door every month.
 They’ve sent us crates with space projects, a claw arcade game, rainbows, musical instruments, ocean studies, a kaleidoscope, bug activities, and more.

 We LOVE KiwiCo.
 All of my kids really enjoy STEAM activities anyway, so these crates were destined to be a hit.

 We don’t get one every month, but every box that we’ve gotten, the kids thoroughly enjoy.
-And they’re very reasonably-priced.
+And they’re fairly reasonably-priced.

 To sign up for KiwiCo, you can use my link and get $10 off your first crate!

 Sensory and Fine Motor